-At the end of your tour, you’ll be driven back to Ho Chi Minh City by private vehicle with drop-off at your hotel in the late afternoon.
+At the end of your tour, your guide returns you to Ho Chi Minh City and drops you off at your hotel in the late afternoon.

 We had a great time.
 The guide explained a lot about the Vietnam war and was a nice guy.
 The car had air conditioning.
 The exposition at the War Museum was very impressive.

 Our tour guide was amazing.
 Ebela was simply awesome.
 She took and showed great pride in showing us her homeland.
 Her English was very good and we could clearly understand all that she said.
 We think she went out of her way to make sure we were able to see all we could see in the time allowed.
 The tour itself was also amazing.
 We give Ebela five stars and recommend this tour highly.